Alaska's State Forests

 Southeast State Forest

 In 2010, the Legislature designated the Southeast State Forest (SESF) and expanded it the following year.
-The State's third and newest forest includes about 48,000 acres of land located in central and southern southeast Alaska.
-Many of the Forest's 33 parcels are on Prince of Wales Island.
-Other parcels are located on Dall, Gravina, Heceta, Kosciusko, Kuiu, Mitkof, Revillagigedo, Suemez, Tuxekan, Wrangell, and Zarembo islands.
-Several state forest parcels are also located on the mainland.
+The State's third and newest forest includes about 46,592 acres of land located in central and southern southeast Alaska.
+Many of the Forest's 32 management units are on Prince of Wales Island.
+Other units are located on Dall, Gravina, Heceta, Kosciusko, Kuiu, Mitkof, Revillagigedo, Suemez, Tuxekan, and Wrangell islands.
+Two of the state forest units are located on the mainland.
 While this State land allowed for forestry activities prior to its designation as a State Forest, the new SESF designation will enable the Division of Forestry (DOF) to actively manage resources for a long-term supply of timber to local processors.